-Winnie Rugamba is an Associate and the Project Research Coordinator at Essential Partners.
+Winnie Rugamba is an Associate as well as the Research Project Manager at Essential Partners.
 She was first introduced to EP while doing her Masters in Conflict Resolution and Coexistence where she was their Program and Evaluation Intern in 2019.

 Winnie started her journey in the Peacebuilding field in her home country of Rwanda.
 Her work in Rwanda included community organizing, facilitation of dialogues centering truth and reconciliation, gender equality, as well as equal access to Education.
 She also has a background in Performing Arts, where she participated in projects that raised awareness of various social issues in Rwanda and around the world as well as a healing space.